 Picking house paint colors isn't just difficult.
 It's terrifying!
 Pick colors that are blah, and your house will seem flat and featureless.
-But if the colors you pick are too bold, they might overwhelm the architecture... and upset the neighbors.
+But if the paint colors you pick are too bold, they might overwhelm the architecture... and upset the neighbors.

-The best colors will highlight the most beautiful features of your home.
+The best paint colors will highlight the most beautiful features of your home.
 Skillful use of color can even disguise design flaws, boosting the curb appeal and market value of your home.
 How do you find that magic color combination?
 Check out these exterior paint ideas.

 1. Honor History

 If you're planning to paint an older home, you'll probably want to use a historically accurate color scheme.
 You can hire a pro to analyze old paint chips and recreate the original color.
-Or, you can refer to historic color charts and select shades that might have been used at the time your home was built.
+Or, you can refer to a historic color chart and select shades that might have been used at the time your home was built.

 2. Jazz Up the Past

 In some neighborhoods, homeowners fly in the face of history.
 Instead of choosing historically accurate colors, they paint their houses modern colors to dramatize architectural details.
 Using bright colors on old architectural details can produce startling and exciting results.
 But before you buy 10 gallons of bubblegum pink, it's a good idea to look at what your neighbors are doing.
 A fluorescent colored Victorian that looks splendid in San Francisco will seem wildly out of place in more conservative neighborhoods.

 Paint Color Idea: Green and Pink Antique Shop in St. Augustine, Florida

 The house next door can give you paint color ideas, but don't copy your neighbor exactly.
 Choose colors that set your house apart, without clashing with nearby buildings.